yamdbf/core/README.md

-# botlib-base
+# botframework-base
-A Discord.js-based Discord Bot library to be used as a base for quick bot development.
+A Discord.js-based Discord Bot framework to be used as a base for quick bot development.

 This repo contains a fully-functioning Discord Bot to use as a base for new bots.

 # Getting started